binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 through the effort of bringing the store completely up-to-date, more up-to-date than the guide process, I'm moving myself from one class of user to another.
 I'm staying with the majority of future users.
-I can count on the fact that in the future, the Spree community will be growing and that there will be more users who've created a store on the newer version than the old version with which I started.
+I can count on the fact that in the future, the spree community will be growing and that there will be more users who've created a store on the newer version than the old version with which I started.
 By keeping my store in line with what the new users have, I'm keeping my store more